 Serangoon Road is the best place to enjoy the Deepavali experience.
 The beautiful brightly-lit streets, bustling crowds and noisy celebrations are bound to leave a lasting impression on both the Indians and non-Indians.

-It is also the best place to go to purchase sweetmeats or clothes, with Mustafa Centre and Tekka Market located within walking distances from each other.
+It is also the best place to go to purchase sweetmeats or clothes, with Mustafa Centre and Tekka Market located within walking distance from each other.
+Overall. we hope this guide helped you prepare for the upcoming Deepavali greetings.

 From all of us at theAsianparent.com, we wish our readers a very Happy Deepavali!